 To discuss the application of the VASP Act in relation to your project please contact the Appleby Technology and Innovation Group here.

 In November 2020 CIMA released its anticipated guidance on non-fund arrangements.
 This guidance is meant to assist with determining whether certain arrangements, as outlined in the Schedule to the Private Funds Act (2020 Revision)(PF Act), are non-fund arrangements.
 Meeting the definition of a non-fund arrangement exempts that arrangement from the requirement to register with CIMA under the PF Act.

 Non-fund arrangements include, among other things, pension funds, securitisation special purchase vehicles, joint ventures, holding vehicles, debt issues and debt issuing vehicles, structured finance vehicles, preferred equity financing vehicles, sovereign wealth funds and single family offices.
 Care should be taken to appropriately assess whether any particular entity fits within one of the available exemptions and readers are cautioned to seek Cayman legal advice when considering the guidance.

 Readers are reminded that CIMA also introduced a new Rule and Statement of Guidance on Cybersecurity in late May 2020.
 The Rule applies to CIMA-regulated entities and came into effect in late November 2020.
-Further details on these requirements may be found in our Q2 Regulatory Update (available here).

 9 October 2020